Thangcoding/2D-Shallow-Water-Equation-CUDA-and-MPI/README.md

 For each grid cell:

-Rate of change inside cell
+Rate of change inside the cell
 = Flux entering − Flux leaving

 Key advantages: